mateuszdorobek/Machine-Learning-Classification/README.md

 ```
 ### Data Processing

 Data that I had pleasure to work with had almost 30% of NaNs, so I've to fill them up.
-My method was basiclu filling next row NaNs with value from previous no-empty value in that column.
-This method is in a lot of cases similar to median, or mean, but has two main advantages over them.
+My idea is basicly filling next row NaNs with value from previous no-empty value in that column.
+This method is in a lot of cases similar to median and mean, but has two main advantages over them.

-* Is immune to oultiers compared to mean,
+* Is immune to oultiers compared to mean.
-* has higher variance than median, not causing peak in distributon.
+* Has higher variance than median, not causing peak in distributon.

 ```python
 ...
 csv[f] = csv[f].fillna(method='ffill')
 csv[f] = csv[f].fillna(method='bfill')
 ```

 I've used `factorize` on string data to convert them to separable numeric classes
 ```python
 def factorize(data) -> pd.Series():